 When I returned home to the states I earned my elementary teaching certification at the University of Texas in Austin.
 Teaching children was incredibly gratifying.
 I also began to take a keen interest in portrait photography.
-When I became pregnant I had a boutique studio built behind our home and began doing family photo shoots.
+When I became pregnant I had a boutique studio built behind our home and began my portrait photography career.

 At 39 years old I became a mom.
 Naturally I wanted to give my daughter the healthiest foods possible.
 Like so many moms I struggled with mainstream doctors who promoted cow's milk, meat, eggs, and cheese for the healthy development of children.
 To "be safe" (or so I thought), I would give her small amounts of animal foods thinking it might be the only way for her to consume enough calcium and protein.
 I spent the better part of the next decade researching so-called healthy diets.
 T. Colin Campbell's The China Study convinced me that my family was getting ample amounts of calcium, clean protein, and all of the other macro and micro nutrients we needed when following a whole food plant based diet.